jeanslack/Videomass/features.md

 - Fully customizable presets and profiles.
 - Possibility to create your new presets and profiles from scratch.
 - Has useful presets to start with.
-- Supports all [formats](https://ffmpeg.org/ffmpeg-formats.html) and [codecs](https://ffmpeg.org/ffmpeg-codecs.html) available with FFmpeg.
+- Using the Presets Manager, it can supports all [formats](https://ffmpeg.org/ffmpeg-formats.html) and [codecs](https://ffmpeg.org/ffmpeg-codecs.html) available with FFmpeg.
-- Madia file info and stream analyzer.
+- Madia file info and streams analyzer.
 - Shows the estimated time of arrival during encodings.
 - Concatenate.
-- Create video from still image and audio file.
+- Create video from still image with audio file.
-- Extract images from video
+- Extract images from video.
 - has useful tools for evaluating the supported features of a specific FFmpeg build.
 - Audio stream mapping using indexes.
 - Advanced dialogs for setting video filters such as: